sanjeev-rm/Frontdesk-Coach/README.md

 This system uses three specialized AI agents to create an immersive training environment:

 - **🎭 Guest Agent**: Simulates realistic hotel guest scenarios and interactions
-- **💡 Coach Agent**: Provides real-time feedback based on training materials using RAG (Retrieval-Augmented Generation)
+- **💡 Coach Agent**: Provides real-time feedback based on training materials using a YAML-backed retriever
 - **📊 Report Agent**: Generates detailed training reports and performance analytics

 The system processes your existing training documents (PDF, Word, Excel, Text files) and uses them as the knowledge base for coaching and feedback, ensuring consistency with your established training standards.